koszullab/E_coli_analysis/README.md

 colorbar();
 ```

-Here an example for the short scales of the ratio of contacts for HNS/WT:
+Here an example for the short scales zoom of the ratio of contacts for HNS/WT:

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/HNS_zoom.png)